-I have an RDS MySQL, RDS MariaDB, or Amazon Aurora MySQL instance, and I enabled Performance Insights.
-My DB instance is showing a large number of Average Active Sessions (AAS) waiting on synchronization (SYNCH) wait events.
-Why are SYNCH events slowing my queries, and how can I improve the performance of my DB instance?
+When I activate Performance Insights, my DB instance shows a large number of Average Active Sessions (AAS) waiting on synchronization (SYNCH) wait events.
+I want to improve the performance of my DB instance.

-If you see MySQL SYNCH wait events in Performance Insights, this means that a large number of sessions in the database are attempting to access the same protected objects or memory structures.
+If you see MySQL SYNCH wait events in Performance Insights, then a large number of sessions in the database are attempting to access the same protected objects or memory structures.
 Protected objects in MySQL include the following:

-- The active binary log file in a binlog source instance - contains a mutex that allows only one session to read or write it at any time.
+- The active binary log file in a binlog source instance - contains a mutex that allows only one session to read or write it at a time.

-- The data dictionary - for writes, usually caused by data control language (DCL) or data definition language (DDL) statements.
+- The data dictionary - for writes that are usually caused by data control language (DCL) or data definition language (DDL) statements.

-- The adaptive hash index - contains a mutex that allows only one session to read or write it at any time.
+- The adaptive hash index - contains a mutex that allows only one session to read or write it at a time.